 - Canine Parvovirus

 - Canine Distemper

-Non core - vaccines include
+Non-core - vaccines include

 - Canine Influenza (dog flu)

 Although these vaccines are not considered Core, they are very important for most dogs who may be exposed to these infectious diseases.
-At your dog's next appointment, we will be happy to review which of the above make the most sense for your dog and make the appropriate recommendations.
+At your dog's next appointment, we will be happy to review which of the above makes the most sense for your dog and make the appropriate recommendations.

 Rabies vaccinations are required by law in most states, including CA. Owners must periodically have their dogs and puppies vaccinated against rabies, but the specific time frames for puppy vaccinations and dog vaccinations vary by state.
-In CA, puppy rabies vaccine is generally given at 16 weeks ( no earlier than week 15), and the rabies vaccination is good for one year.
+In CA, the puppy rabies vaccine is generally given at 16 weeks ( no earlier than week 15), and the rabies vaccination is good for one year.
 For adult dogs, the rabies vaccination is good for three years and should be addressed at the time of the first visit for new patients.
 For example, a puppy would receive the rabies vaccine at 16 weeks, 1 year and then again at age 4.